thantez/some-k8s-ymls/README.md

 ## Types of service

 - ClusterIP: Set a static IP in cluster ip range. we can connect to pod inside cluster zone.
-- NodePORT: Set a port by node for accessing to pod by node's IP and service's port.
+- NodePort: Set a port by node for accessing to pod by node's IP and service's port.
 - LoadBalancer: Set a static ip for service by using from network managment service (or something like that!).